ArthurConmy/Automatic-Circuit-Discovery/README.md

 ### Reproducing results

-To reproduce the Pareto Frontier of KL divergences against number of edges for ACDC runs, run `python experiments/launch.py`.
-Similarly, `python experiments/launch_sixteen_heads.py` and `python subnetwork_probing/train.py` were used to generate individual data points for the other methods.
+To reproduce the Pareto Frontier of KL divergences against number of edges for ACDC runs, run `python experiments/launch_induction.py`.
+Similarly, `python experiments/launch_sixteen_heads.py` and `python subnetwork_probing/train.py` were used to generate individual data points for the other methods, using the CLI help.
+All these three commands can produce wandb runs.
+We use `notebooks/roc_plot_generator.py` to process data from wandb runs into JSON files (see `experiments/results/plots_data/Makefile` for the commands) and `notebooks/plotly_roc_plot.py` to produce plots from these JSON files.

 ## Tests